This article covers the basic settings of the EWWW Image Optimizer plugin for WordPress.

 PDF Optimization Level

-- Lossless Compression - Uses the cpdf tool from Coherent PDF, and requires an API key.
+- Pixel Perfect - Uses the cpdf tool from Coherent PDF, and requires an API key (lossless).

 Ever need to undo an optimization?
 When this is enabled, the plugin stores a copy of the original image on the API servers for up to 30 days.
 If an image is re-optimized, the original is not overwritten, but the time stamp is updated, so that the original will be kept 30 days from the time of last optimization.